The Netherlands: a European e-commerce hotspot. A consideration for UK businesses?

 The best performing websites include Bol.com, AliExpress, and Amazon – all of which are general retail destinations – and Zalando and H&M, who specialise in fashion.

 A fairly recent phenomenon, it’s only since the 1990s that foreign brands have performed well in the Netherlands.
 Swedish companies, H&M, Bjorn Borg and IKEA can thank local knowledge for their continued success in the lowlands.
-Spanish clothing giant Zara are a recent addition to the Dutch retail landscape, opening three stores in the last five years.
+Spanish clothing giant Zara is a recent addition to the Dutch retail landscape, opening three stores in the last five years.

 Contact us today to see how we can help your business explore new markets like the Netherlands.